Chart Color Schemes

 Health performance in Clarinda - Oakleigh South is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Clarinda-Oakleigh South faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 50% of the total population (around 5,998 people), compared to 47.5% across Greater Melbourne.
-Nationally, this figure stands at 55.3%.
+Clarinda-Oakleigh South faces significant health challenges.
+Common health conditions are prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 50% of the total population (~5,998 people), compared to 47.5% across Greater Melbourne.

-The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 8.1 and 6.9% of residents respectively.
-Around 69.6% of residents declare themselves completely clear of medical ailments, compared to 75.1% across Greater Melbourne.
-The area has a higher proportion of residents aged 65 and over at 25.7% (3,085 people), compared to the Greater Melbourne average of 17.4%.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Nationally, the average is 55.3%.
+The most common medical conditions are arthritis and mental health issues, impacting 8.1 and 6.9% of residents respectively.
+69.6% of residents declare themselves completely clear of medical ailments, compared to 75.1% across Greater Melbourne.
+As of 2021, 25.7% of residents are aged 65 and over (3,085 people), higher than the 17.4% in Greater Melbourne.
+Health outcomes among seniors present some challenges, generally aligned with the overall population's health profile.

 Frequently Asked Questions - Health